 They are re-enforced in the child’s brain by too much screen time, and

 It will ruin their lives, compromising education, career and relationships.

-I have a child with ADHD.
-He is obsessed with screens.
-These are our fears as his parents.
-Everything that I write about is driven by personal parental pain.
+I have 2 boys with ADHD.
+They are obsessed with screens.
+These are our fears as their parents.
+It is personal. it’s our parental pain.

-This article addresses both the Problem and the Solutions – our goal is to equip parents with actionable strategies.
+I try to address both the Problem and the Solutions – with the goal is to equip parents with actionable strategies.